AlexandraNel/RandomPasswordGenerator/README.md

 ```
 To view repo contents please navigate to the above link there you will find
 -assets folder
+    -gif for readMe
+-readme
+-html
 -css
 -javascript
--readme
--html

 ```

->**Note** All code is held within the assets folder, this excludes the html index and readMe files which are external to this
+>**Note** All code is held within the main repo folder

 ## Usage